linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 10 Municipal Securities.md

 Although all three measures are useful indicators of bond default propensity, they are not directly comparable.
 Even when restated on an annualized basis, they do not all measure the same quantity.
 The default statistics from all studies, however, are surprisingly similar once cumulative rates have been annualized.
 Altman and Kishore find for the period 1971 to 1997 that the arithmetic average default rate for the entire period was  $2.6\%$ , and the weighted average default rate (i.e., weighted by the par value of the amount outstanding for each year) was  $3.3\%$ .
 For a more recent time period, 1985 to 1997, the arithmetic average default rate was higher,  $3.7\%$ .[8]

 Next let's look at the historical loss rate realized by investors in high-yield corporate bonds.
 Just as with default rates, there are different methodologies that can be used to compute recovery rates.
 For example, the methodology for computing the default loss rate by Altman and Kishore is as follows.
 First, the default loss of principal is computed by multiplying the default rate for the year by the average loss of principal.
-The average loss of principal is computed by first determining the recovery per  $100 of par value.
-They quantify the recovery per$ 100 of par value using the weighted average price of all issues after default.
+The average loss of principal is computed by first determining the recovery per  \$100 of par value.
+They quantify the recovery per\$ 100 of par value using the weighted average price of all issues after default.
 The difference between par value of 100 and the recovery of principal is the default loss of principal.

 Several studies have found that the recovery rate is closely related to the bond's seniority.
 Altman and Kishore computed the weighted average recovery rate for 777 bond issues that defaulted between 1978 and 1997 for the following bond classes: (1) senior-secured, (2) senior-unsecured, (3) senior-subordinated, (4) subordinated, and (5) discount and zero-coupon.
 The recovery rate for senior-secured bonds averaged  $59\%$  of face value, compared with  $49\%$  for senior-unsecured,  $35\%$  for senior-subordinated, and  $32\%$  for subordinated bonds.